top of page

 Santiago the Pilgrim: A Peaceful Guide

-Stone statue of a pilgrim Santiago Peregrino sculpture in La Florida, oviedo, with a staff in a park.
+Stone statue of a pilgrim Santiago Peregrino sculpture in La Florida, Oviedo, with a staff in a park.
 Text reads "Santiago Peregrino" on base.
 Bushes and signs in the urban background.

 Santiago Peregrino sculpture in La Florida, Oviedo (Image:Wikipedia)

-• The shell markers on the street remind us of the Camino’s spiritual roots: a journey of penance and reflection.
+The shell markers on the street remind us of the Camino’s spiritual roots: a journey of penance and reflection.
+Santiago is a figure meant to inspire, not to conquer.

 In 1987, the Camino, involving multiple routes in Spain, France, and Portugal, was declared the first Cultural Route of the Council of Europe.
-Since 2013, the Camino has drawn more than 200,000 pilgrims every year, with an annual growth rate of more than 10 percent.
+Since 2013, the Camino has drawn more than 200,000 pilgrims every year, with an annual growth rate of over 10 percent.
 Pilgrims come mainly on foot and often from nearby cities, requiring several days of walking to reach Santiago.

 Map showing the Camino de Santiago routes across Europe.
 Includes major cities and paths, with a blue EU flag at the top left.